-A. Yes, it is possible to have someone else complete the Italian property purchase or any other affair in Italy on your behalf by means of a Power of Attorney.
-A Power of Attorney gives another person the ability to legally represent you in one or more affairs, including to formalize a property purchase on your behalf.
+More specifically, a Power of Attorney gives a person the ability to legally represent such person in one or more affairs, including to formalize a property purchase contract.
 You can grant an Italian lawyer (avvocato), or any other person you trust, the power to represent you and act on your behalf in all the formalities required by the Italian law.
 A Power of Attorney can be as vast or restricted as you need, meaning that it can be limited to one specific formality, or can include the powers to handle all the aspects where your presence and signature would be necessary (for example, negotiate and determine the purchase price, declare personal circumstances, apply for tax reductions).
-You might even include the power to apply for and sign a mortgage loan.
+You might even include the power to apply for and sign an Italian mortgage loan.
 In this manner you can complete all needed formalities for your Italian property purchase without being present in Italy.

-A Power of Attorney to be used in Italy can also be signed abroad, for example in your home country or wherever you are temporarily located.
-It used to be pssible for anyone to go to do so to any Italian Consulates abroad.
-However, in 2011 Italian consular policies changed due to budget cuts: Italian Consulates and Italian Embassies no longer provide non-Italian citizens with notarial authentication services, including on a Power of Attorney to be used in italy.
+A Power of Attorney to be used in Italy can be signed abroad, for example in your home country or wherever you are temporarily located.
+It used to be possible for anyone to do so at any Italian Consulates abroad.
+However, in 2011 Italian consular policies changed due to Italian Government budget cuts: Italian Consulates and Italian Embassies no longer provide non-Italian citizens with notarial authentication services, including regarding a Power of Attorney to be used in Italy.
 There are however suitable alternative options to sign a Power of Attorney document abroad.
-You can go to any foreign notary or solicitor to authenticate a signature on a Power of Attorney.
+You can go to any foreign notary or commissioned solicitor (in Ireland, the UK or Australia) to authenticate a signature on a Power of Attorney.

-It is also advisable to have a Power of Attorney done when a non Italian-speaking party is involved in a deed to take place in Italy in front of an Italian notary public (e.g., property purchase or property sale), even if such non-Italian speaking party would be available to sign the deed in person.
-When a non-Italian speaking party is invovled in person in a notarial deed (sucha as a property transaction), the law requires such deed to be drawn up in two languages, i.e., in Italian and in a language understood by the non-Italian speaking party.
+It is also advisable to have a Power of Attorney done when a non Italian-speaking party is involved in a purchase to take place in Italy in front of an Italian notary public (e.g., property purchase or property sale), even if such non-Italian speaking party would be available to sign the deed in person.
+When a non-Italian speaking party is involved in person in a notarial deed (such as a property transaction), the law requires such deed to be drawn up in two languages, i.e., in Italian and in a language understood by the non-Italian speaking party.
 Also, the law requires that an interpreter is involved in the deed.
 These requirements have an impact on transaction costs.
-A notary meeting with a non-Italian speaking party takes more time thus notaries charge higer fees.
-Also, a longer deed requires higher stamp duty charge.
-Finally, there is interpreter's fee.
+A notary completion meeting with a non-Italian speaking party lasts longer thus notaries charges higher fees.
+Also, there is interpreter’s fee.
 The cost to prepare a Power of Attorney document might be the same or less than the additional costs of in person signing.
-Also, a Power of Attonrey allows more flexibility in the event of lastiminute need to reschedule completion.
+Also, a Power of Attorney allows more flexibility in the event of last minute need to reschedule completion.

 Our firm has established procedures for people located abroad, for instance in the UK, Ireland, U.S.A., Australia, to complete an international Power of Attorney document valid for use in Italy entirely via email and courier.
-Our protocol does not involve Consular Offices which makes the process more flexible and easier for our Client.
+Our protocol in most cases does not involve Consular Offices which makes the process more flexible and easier for our Client.
 Depending on the country where the Power of Attorney document has to be signed and specific circumstances, this can be carried out in as fast as five business days.
-The cost for our service from start to finish is EUR 395 + taxes + stamp duty (currently EUR 16).
+The cost for our service depends on several factors, such as geography, urgency, number of principals etc., starting at EUR 395 +taxes + stamp duty (EUR 32).

 We handle the international Powers of Attorney process in a professional manner to provide our clients with the smoothest process possible, as follows: